-It is important not to allow your SR22 insurance Arkansas policy to lapse.
-Premium payments must be kept up to date, and the SR22 policy renewed in advance.
-Your insurance provider monitors the policy closely, and if it lapses or is canceled, the Arkansas DMV will be notified immediately.
-Your driver’s license will be suspended again until the SR22 insurance is reinstated, and additional reinstatement fees and penalties may be assessed.
+It’s important to keep your SR22 insurance Arkansas policy current.
+You must pay your premiums on time, and renew your SR22 policy in advance.
+The policy is monitored closely.
+If it lapses or is canceled, the Arkansas Office of Driver Services is notified immediately.
+Your driver’s license will be suspended again until the SR22 insurance is reinstated.
+Additional reinstatement fees and penalties may be assessed.

 NOTE: If you’re required to have an SR22 and move to another state, you’re obligated to continue carrying it in your new state of residence.
 Be sure to contact your insurance provider for instructions before you move.

 Owner-operator SR22 insurance Arkansas covers financial responsibility for vehicle(s) you own, and the SR22 certificate is endorsed to your auto insurance policy.
 Owner-operator insurance can also include collision and comprehensive coverage.
 Full coverage, uninsured motorist, medical payments, towing and rental car payments can also be covered with higher premiums.